-- All changes in lists of roping order to split horses, etc., must be made before any stock is loaded into the chutes.
-Once stock is loaded, a roper must rope in the order listed. - Header will start behind a barrier and must throw the first loop at the head. - Heeler must start from behind the barrier line. - Time will be taken when the steer is roped and both horses are facing the steer in line with ropes dallied and tight.
+- Header must throw the first loop at the head. - Heeler must start from heel box. - Time will be taken when the steer is roped and both horses are facing the steer in line with ropes dallied and tight.
 Each horse's front feet must be on the ground. - Each team is allowed three total throws. - Roper must dally to stop steer or change steer's direction. - A 'dally' requires one complete turn around the horn. - Both ropers must be mounted when time is taken. - Steer must be standing up when roped by head or heels. - No foul catches can be removed or adjusted by hand. - If the field judge flags out a team that legally still has one or more loops remaining, the judge may give the same steer back, lap and tap, plus time already elapsed and any barrier penalties.
-If time was not recorded, a ten-second penalty will be assessed for each loop already thrown.
-Contestant will only be granted remaining loops, not additional loops. - There will be 4 legal catches: - o Both horns. - o Half a head. - o Around the neck. - Heeler only Any heel catch behind both shoulders if the rope goes up the heels.
+If time was not recorded, a 10-second penalty will be assessed for each loop already thrown.
+Contestant will only be granted remaining loops, not additional loops. - There will be 4 legal catches: - O Both horns. - O Half a head. - Around the neck. - O Heeler only Any heel catch behind both shoulders if the rope goes up the heels.